Hostel ROOM Rotterdam Review Contents:

-After staying with friends on previous trips to The Netherlands, it was finally time to test out one of their hostels, so I was really excited to plan a few days with Hostel ROOM Rotterdam.
+After staying with friends on previous trips to Rotterdam, it was finally time to test out one of their city’s hostels.
+So I was really excited to plan a few days with Hostel ROOM Rotterdam!
 Especially after previously hearing such great things about the hostels from friends.

 Just watch out that you don’t sit on the dog’s big pink bed!
-Lexie is one of the sweetest and well-tempered dogs I’ve ever met and adds to the family atmosphere in the building.
-For a few facts on Lexie make sure to click here!
+Lexie is one of the sweetest and well-tempered dogs I’ve ever met and adds heaps to the family atmosphere in the building…

-After seeing a few of the rooms at the hostel it became clear why the hostel is called Hostel ROOM.
-The oldest hostel in Rotterdam, the owners allowed in local friends and artists at the very start to design each room in their own way.
+After seeing a few of the rooms at the hostel it became clear why the hostel is called Hostel ROOM Rotterdam.
+The oldest hostel in the city, the owners allowed in local friends and artists at the very start to design each room in their own way.

 The results of this unique way of interior design are incredible!